 Write at the End of Each Unit

 At the end of each Layers of Learning unit, decide on a way to show what you learned in writing.
 In schools, this is traditionally a test.
 In homeschool, you have the freedom to show what you learned in many, many ways.
 Choose from these ways:

 - oral presentation (include a written component in oral presentations)

 You don’t need to do all three.
 If you try to do everything all of the time you’ll get burned out.
 Instead, choose one written assignment at the end of your unit.
-The Writer’s Workshop sidebars within Layers of Learning can provide inspiration, or you can create your own writing assignment.
-Use a variety of kinds of writing to keep things fresh and fun.
 Then add your writing into a notebook that your kids keep so you will have a record of what you’ve learned together and can also go back over and review it.

 Focus on Ideas